karanth/clj-rapportive/README.md

 The program was developed based on this blog [link] (http://jordan-wright.github.io/blog/2013/10/14/automated-social-engineering-recon-using-rapportive/) by Jordan Wright.

-_Random emails to fetch the session token as mentioned in the blog post don't seem to work anymore.
-They return HTTP error code 429 - Too many simultaneous connections._
+_Random emails to fetch the session token as mentioned in the blog post don't seem to work anymore or have a rate limit.
+They return HTTP error code 429 - Too many simultaneous connections.
+However, emails that have the rapportive plugin seem to work fine._